Epilepsy and First Aid for Seizures

 - Remove sharp objects (glasses, furniture, and other objects) from around the person to prevent injury.

-- After the seizure, it is helpful to lay the person on his or her side to maintain an open airway and prevent the person from inhaling any secretions.
+- After the seizure, it is helpful to lay the person on their side to maintain an open airway and prevent the person from inhaling any secretions.

-- After a seizure, the person may be confusion and should not be left alone.
+- After a seizure, the person may be confused and should not be left alone.